MajickTek/MiniCraftLauncher/README.md

 ## How does it work?
 Ditto.
 ## Roadmap
+- Add contextual icons for nodes in the tree
 - (Future) Allow self-updating via GitHub Releases
   - I have an easy solution for this but it would be Windows-only unless I find a way to make it cross platform
 - Fabric Support (with help from PseudoDistant on the various discords)